China launches core module for new space station: What you need to know

 The Tianhe core module departed from Wenchang Spacecraft Launch Site in Hainan, China, on top of a Long March 5B rocket at 8:23 p.m.
 PT on April 28.

 China's space agency is typically extremely quiet about its launches, but not this time.
 There were some livestream options available on YouTube.
-Chinese state media services also ran special programming approximately an hour before launch, too, like CGTN.
-Worth keeping an eye on those.
+Chinese state media services, like CGTN, also ran special programming approximately an hour before launch, too.

 A livestream replay can be found below: